ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 Solus Project gave me administrative access 🔱 to the Brisk Menu repo and I've made a new release.
-Thanks to the efforts of a couple of Ubuntu MATE contributors several bug 🐞 fixes have landed too, which includes **resolving frequent crashers in Brisk Menu and preventing a scrollbar always appearing in the category column** of the menu.
+Thanks to the efforts of a couple of Ubuntu MATE contributors several bug 🐞 fixes have landed too, which includes **resolving frequent crashers in Brisk Menu, preventing a scrollbar always appearing in the category column** of the menu and **silencing sounds firing as you rollover menu entries**.

 The previous maintainer of [MATE Dock Applet](https://github.com/ubuntu-mate/mate-dock-applet) announced that he no longer had the time ⌛️ to develop the project.
 Ubuntu